If you’re struggling to make ends meet due to the amount of debt you currently have, it might feel like an impossible situation to overcome.

 The aim of the debt avalanche method is to try to be the cheapest way for you to get out of debt.
 By focusing on the highest interest rate first, you’re limiting the long-term damage that might occur to your credit, as well as saving yourself money in the long run.

-The Debt Consolidation Loan Method
+Debt Repayment Plan #3: The Debt Consolidation Loan Method

-Depending on your credit score and your current financial situation, you may be able to apply for either a secured debt consolidation loan (using collateral to obtain a lower interest rate) or an unsecured debt consolidation loan (needing no collateral but having a higher interest rate).
-How do you know which loan option might be best for you?
+Depending on your credit score and your current financial situation, you may be able to apply for either a secured debt consolidation loan (using collateral to obtain a lower interest rate) or an unsecured consolidation loan (needing no collateral but having a higher interest rate).
+How do you know which debt repayment option might be best for you?
 Or which lender out of the thousands available online are not only willing to lend to you, but are reliable and experienced?